AnyLog-co/documentation/metadata.md

 ## Creating tables

-Tables are ctreated dynamically as needed when data is ingested by the database.
-The structure of the table is determined is based on the attributes names and the values in the JSON file.
+The structure of each table can be determined by users or generated dynamically, based on the attributes names and the values in the JSON file.
-The first file ingested creates the table and the consecutive JSON files assigned to the table are mapped to the table schema.
+When a file is ingested, and a schema is not available, and a user provided schema is not available, the
+tables is ctreated dynamically.
+Once a table schema is avaiable, the ingestion process maps the attribute names and values to the table's columns names and values.

 ### File names

-The sensor data (or time series data) is placed in the watch directory.
+The sensor data (or time series data) is placed in the ***Watch Sirectory***.
 The file name follows a convention that determines how the file is being processed and if needed, allows to locate the file based on the properties of the data being ingested.
 The file type is ***json*** indicating the internal structure.
-The file name composed of 5 substrings seperated by a period.
+The file name structure is composed of 5 substrings seperated by a period.
 The subsyrings are as follows:
 <pre>
-DBMA Name - The logical database name
+DBMS Name - The logical database name
-Table Name - The logical table that needs to contain the file data.
+Table Name - The logical table that contains the file data.
 Source - (optional) An ID that identifies the source of the data.
 Hash - (optional) A hash value that uniquely identifies the file by the contents of the file.
 Instructions - (optional) An ID that identifies the set of instructions that map the JSON data to the table structure